junglesta/wherenodoctor/_posts/2015-12-31-introduction.md

 Often, human needs are not being well met.
 There is too little fairness.
 Too much is in the hands of too few.

-Let us hope that through a more generous sharing of knowledge, and through learning to use what is best in both traditional and modern ways of healing, people everywhere will develop a kinder, more sensible approach to caring—for their own health, and for each other.
+Let us hope that through a more generous sharing of knowledge, and through learning to use what is best in both traditional and modern ways of healing, people everywhere will develop a kinder, more sensible approach to caring, for their own health, and for each other.

 # Note about this New Edition